Sentia/best_in_place/README.md

 Options:

-- **:type** It can be only [:input, :textarea, :select, :checkbox, :date (>= 1.0.4)] or if undefined it defaults to :input.
+- **:as** It can be only [:input, :textarea, :select, :checkbox, :date] or if undefined it defaults to :input.
-- **:collection**: In case you are using the :select type then you must specify the collection of values it takes.
-In case you are using the :checkbox type you can specify the two values it can take, or otherwise they will default to Yes and No.
+- **:collection**: If you are using the :select type then you must specify the collection of values it takes as a hash where values represent the display text and keys are the option's value when selected.
+If you are using the :checkbox type you can specify the two values it can take, or otherwise they will default to Yes and No.
-- **:path**: URL to which the updating action will be sent.
+- **:url**: URL to which the updating action will be sent.
 If not defined it defaults to the :object path.
-- **:nil**: The nil param defines the content displayed in case no value is defined for that field.
+- **:place_holder**: The nil param defines the content displayed in case no value is defined for that field.
 It can be something like "click me to edit".
   If not defined it will show *"-"*.
 - **:activator**: Is the DOM object that can activate the field.
 If not defined the user will making editable by clicking on it.
 - **:ok_button**: (Inputs and textareas only) If set to a string, then an OK button will be shown with the string as its label, replacing save on blur.